- FCRA COMPLIANCE

 Overall, the FCRA audit is an essential compliance requirement for organizations receiving foreign contributions in India, ensuring transparency, accountability, and compliance with the FCRA provisions.

-Browse practical answers curated by our CA and CS desks for FCRA AUDIT.
+Practical answers curated by our CA and CS desks for FCRA COMPLIANCE.

 An FCRA audit is a mandatory financial review of NGOs and trusts receiving foreign contributions, ensuring that funds are received, used, and reported in accordance with the Foreign Contribution (Regulation) Act, 2010 (FCRA).